hapax/hapax.github.io/assets/simple-physics.md

 in urban areas because the energy infrastructure is all in one place.
 Thus, changing one factor (population of a city) will change another (per capita power usage).
+Sometimes you can take this dependence into account with extra factors, sometimes you can't.

 Assumption (b) can fail when the final answer has some more complicated type of functional dependence.